Gira tu dispositivo para una experiencia óptima

 This town, which is more rural than maritime, owes its magnificent strategic position beside the Straits to early settlement by Neolithic cultures (there are cave paintings at Puerto de Bacinete and El Pajarraco), Phoenicians, and Romans.
 The current urban centre was founded by the old inhabitants of Gibraltar who were banished from the colony in the 18th century.

-In the Plaza de la Iglesia, the Church Square, there are three of the town’s most emblematic buildings, the San Isidro Labrador Parish Church, the Town Hall and the Urrutia House, a beautiful, Baroque-style manor house.
-Other civil buildings which are worth visiting are the Old Pósito del Trigo (Wheat Granary) currently housing the Natural History museum, the Baroque Doncellas house, the old hospital de la Caridad, the Parodys house, the old casino, the Old Slaughterhouse, the Coca well and La Montera bullring.
+In the Church square, there are three of the town’s most emblematic buildings, the San Isidro Labrador parish church, the Town Hall and the Urrutia House, a beautiful, Baroque-style manor house.
+Other civil buildings which are worth visiting are the old “pósito del trigo” (wheat granary) currently housing the Natural History museum, the Baroque Doncellas house, the old hospital de la Caridad, the Parodys house, the old casino, the Old Slaughterhouse, the Coca well and La Montera bullring.

 Other leisure options include features ranging from the botanic garden and the Betty Molesworth botanic park to the walks through the surrounding areas allowing the visitor to stop in at the Ojen Hermitage and Village, the Monte de la Torre Watchtower, Los Cachones Mill and the Roman Bridge.